 Chain Reaction Estate Vineyard

-Our estate vineyard (where our winery and tasting room are located) is situated on the eastern side of Naramata Road, at the southern end of the Naramata Bench Sub-GI.
+Our estate vineyard is situated on the eastern side of Naramata Road, at the southern end of the Naramata Bench Sub-GI.
 With its largely western sloping aspect, this location captures the afternoon summer sun which helps to ensure optimal grape ripeness.
 With approximately 1,400 growing degree days, this vineyard enjoys a similar climate to Burgundy, France which produces some of the finest Chardonnay and Pinot Noir wines.

 When we purchased the property in 2017, it was a mature orchard largely comprised of apples, with some cherries & peaches.
 In early 2018, Joel attended viticulture school at Okanagan College.
 Armed with his newfound knowledge, he bought a chainsaw and started removing apple trees.
 Even after upgrading the chainsaw to something more heavy duty, and getting bonked on the head more than once, we decided it was time to get help!